Integrated Sensing and Communication from Learning Perspective: An SDP3 Approach: Introduction

+In this paper, we would like to shed some light on the above open issues.
+In our preliminary work \cite{SPAWC}, a data-assisted hybrid channel model was proposed to simulate the received sensing signals.
+In this paper, we shall extend this work and propose a complete simulation-driven analysis framework, namely Simulation-Driven Performance Predictor and oPtimizer (SDP3), to quantify the tradeoff between recognition accuracy and communication throughput, which consists of the following three components as illustrated in Fig. \ref{SDP3_diagram}. \begin{itemize}

+\item[1)] The SDP3 data simulator mimicks experimental datasets in a virtual environment consisting of human target, communication receivers, and static objects (e.g., walls), such that the experimental costs can be saved.

+\item[2)] The SDP3 performance predictor trains a deep spectrogram network (DSN) with the above dataset for motion recognition, tests the recognition accuracy, and approximates the relation between recognition accuracy and sensing duration with power function regression.

-\item[3)] \textbf{Accuracy-Rate Region Analysis}.
-The A-R region defines the fundamental trade-off between sensing and communication.
-The derived A-R region consists of a communication saturation zone, a sensing saturation zone, and a sensing-communication adversarial zone, among which the last zone achieves the best tradeoff between sensing and communication.
+\item[3)] The SDP3 performance optimizer illustrates tradeoff performance between recognition accuracy and communication throughput.
+It is shown that the derived accuracy-throughput (A-T) region consists of a communication saturation zone, a sensing saturation zone, and a sensing-communication adversarial zone, where the last zone achieves the best balance between sensing and communication.

 \end{itemize}